taetscher/ICARUS/README.md

 ## About ICARUS
-This program provides an algorithm to determine the presence of all-season roads in digital images.
-It is currently a work in progress.
+ICARUS, as the name so adequatly describes, is an image classification algorithm that detects all-season Roads in digital images.

+EXPLAIN CONNECTION TO SUSTAINABILITY AND METAPHOR OF ICARUS HIMSELF WHO FLEW TOO CLOSE TO THE SUN

 ICARUS is part of a masters thesis at the Institute of Geography of the University of Bern (Switzerland).

+ICARUS is currently a work in progress.

 ## How to set up ICARUS
 ### Requirements & Setup
 #### Twitter API Access
 #### Google Street View API Access
 #### Trained YOLO Weights
 Here is a list of the currently top performing checkpoints from training.
+The best performing checkpoint is highlighted in bold.
 Their success is measured as percentage of ASR detections on a validation dataset:

-- **94500** (59%, med. conf: 0.61)
+- 94500 (59%, med. conf: 0.61)
-- **96500** (64%, med. conf: 0.6)
+- 96500 (64%, med. conf: 0.6)
 - **105000** (72%, med conf: 0.6)
+- 108000 (71%, med conf: 0.61)
+- 110000 (69%, med conf: 0.6)
+- 113250 (65%, med conf: 0.61)

 If you want to use some version of ICARUS yourself, leave me a message here on GitHub and ask me to send you a .ckpt file.
 I will gladly do so.